zikzak-ai/kreuzberg/docs/user-guide/basic-usage.md

 # Basic Usage

-Kreuzberg provides a simple and consistent API for extracting text from various document formats.
+Kreuzberg offers a simple API for text extraction from documents and images.

 ## Core Functions